Arncliffe - Bardwell Valley

 The educational profile of Arncliffe - Bardwell Valley exceeds national averages, with above-average qualification levels and academic performance metrics

-Educational participation is high at 33.1%, with 8.5% in primary, 7.5% in tertiary, and 6.7% in secondary education.
-Six schools educate approximately 1,998 students in Arncliffe - Bardwell Valley.
-The area has above-average socio-educational conditions (ICSEA: 1058) and includes four primary and two K-12 schools.
+Educational participation is high at 33.1%, including 8.5% in primary education, 7.5% in tertiary education, and 6.7% pursuing secondary education.
+Six schools operate within Arncliffe - Bardwell Valley, educating approximately 1,998 students.
+The area has above-average socio-educational conditions with an ICSEA score of 1058.
+The educational mix includes four primary schools and two K-12 schools.

 Frequently Asked Questions - Education